 NOTE: Due to the COVID-19 Pandemic for the 2021/22 art history application the GRE requirement is optional.
 (The GRE is not required for art applicants.)

 Deadline dates for submission of materials to the Office of Graduate Admissions are December 15 for art history programs, and February 1 for studio art programs; all are for fall admission.

-Application materials are to be uploaded onto your Admissions Profile (see instructions below under Application Procedures).
+Application materials are to be uploaded onto your Admissions Profile (NOTE: see instructions below under Application Procedures).
 All applicants must meet the admission requirements of the Graduate College (see also the Graduate College section of the UI General Catalog) and the department they wish to enter or the application will not be reviewed.

 The Department requirements:

 - Applicants whose first or official language is not English and whose previous academic degrees were not earned at an English-language institution must score as follows on the Test of English as a Foreign Language (TOEFL): for art history applicants, at least 100 (internet-based).
 All applicants must have a minimum TOEFL iBT speaking score of 26 and a listening score of 25.
 An application will not be reviewed if scores are lower than the requirements specify.

 As an alternative to taking the TOEFL, students may take the International English Language Testing System (IELTS).
 A total IELTS score of 7.0, with no subscore less than 6.0.
 In addition, all IELTS test takers - regardless of score - will be required to tan an on-campus English Proficiency Evaluation.

 Prospective graduate students must meet the School of Art and Art History's admission requirements for the specific degree programs they plan to enter or the application will not be reviewed.
 Prospective students must submit application materials to the University's Office of Graduate Admissions and to the specific program they wish to enter.
 Program-specific application requirements and deadline dates are listed in the appropriate sections below.